Caring for the Land

 Trail & Access Management

 We maintain hiking trails, boardwalks, and signage so preserves remain safe and welcoming.
-That means reducing erosion, improving accessibility, and ensuring low-impact access for all visitors.
+That means reducing impact on sensitive areas and habitats, improving accessibility, and ensuring access for all visitors to connect with the unique landscapes protected and owned by the Door County Land Trust.

 Why It Matters

-Without ongoing care, protected lands face real threats — invasive species that crowd out native plants, eroding trails that damage sensitive habitats, and forests that lose their diversity without management.
+Without ongoing care, protected lands face real threats — invasive species that crowd out native plants, eroding trails that damage sensitive areas, and habitats that lose their diversity without management.

 Healthy ecosystems sustain long-term biodiversity across the peninsula.